Mupati/100ms-golang-api/README.md

 [Live Streams](https://www.100ms.live/docs/server-side/v2/api-reference/live-streams/overview)

-- [ ] Create struct for the livestream object
 - [ ] Start a livestream for room
 - [ ] Stop all livestreams in a room
 - [ ] Get details of a livestream